jeebuscrossaint/Yavafetch/README.md

 _____

 Yavafetch is a simple system information tool written in JavaScript.
 It is simply made to learn JavaScript as I wanted a simple project that is also kind of detailed and does not use any external libraries.
 It is inspired by neofetch/fastfetch/pfetch.
+It is written with as minimal as possible shellcode so I could truly get the terrible experience of JavaScript.
+It is also incredibly modular and easy to add new features to.

 ## TODO